santiagon610/terraform-aws-web-redirect/README.md

 ## Outputs

-- This module does not generate any outputs.
+- This module does not generate any outputs

 ## Authors